ruslo/hunter/README.md

 include("cmake/HunterGate.cmake")
 ```

-* This module will download archive automatically from `URL` that you provide:
+* This module will download archive automatically from `URL` that you provide (it means that there is **no** need to clone this repository in general):

 ```cmake
 HunterGate(